reactwaylabs/saga/README.md

 ### ReduceStore

-Reduce store `state` can be any `object` and have no structure constraints.
+ReduceStore `state` can be any `object` and have no structure constraints.

 Only way to change `state` of `ReduceStore` is actions `handlers`.
 Actions are registered in store's `constructor` using protected method `registerAction` which takes `action` class and `handler` function as arguments (check `API` section).